pydantic/pydantic/docs/usage/types.md

 ## Constrained Types

-The value of numerous common types can be restricted using `con*` type methods:
+The value of numerous common types can be restricted using `con*` type functions:

 ```py
 {!./examples/constrained_types.py!}